The Runaways (2010 film): Production

 Music video director Floria Sigismondi made her feature film directorial debut with The Runaways.
-She said that she established early in development that she "wanted to make it a coming-of-age story and not a biopic": "What I loved about the Runaways was that they were doing things that girls weren't supposed to do, especially at 15. [...]
+She said that she established early in development that she "wanted to make it a coming-of-age story and not a biographical film": "What I loved about the Runaways was that they were doing things that girls weren't supposed to do, especially at 15. [...]
 I wanted to capture what it was like to be super-young and thrown in this rock 'n' roll world at a time when girls are just trying to figure out their bodies and create their identities."
 She also "made it a very early decision that the story was going to be about Cherie [Currie] and Joan [Jett]. [...]
 And so that was a conscious effort, you know, to kind of really focus it and make it more personal on the two of them and their relationship."

-Producers Art and John Linson had wanted a female director at the helm, with Art saying, “We felt from the beginning that this is really a tale of two young girls…[Cherie and Joan] getting in way over their heads in a world they knew very little about, a man’s world, and there’s a price to pay for that.
+Producers Art and John Linson had wanted a female director at the helm, with Art saying, "We felt from the beginning that this is really a tale of two young girls…[Cherie and Joan] getting in way over their heads in a world they knew very little about, a man's world, and there's a price to pay for that.
 We thought: It’s got to come from the heart of another woman.”

 Jett was involved in the production as an executive producer, along with her manager Kenny Laguna.
 She said that "[she] felt confident with the level of success—the people at River Road, the Linsons [producers of the film]" and "knew [she] was in good hands" with Sigismondi writing and directing.

 Sigismondi watched films from and set in the 1970s in developing the visual style of the film.
 "I wanted to keep it very raw, so I shot on Super-16 and kept it kind of smoky.
 The color palette was designed to be a little more California Valley [bright colors] in the beginning and tougher and harder-looking near the end, sort of void of color.
 Japan's looking sort of trippy and metallic, and when they come back everything looks a little bit different."

 Actors portraying the band, including Dakota Fanning and Kristen Stewart, took vocal lessons and learned to play the instruments of their character counterparts.
-Fanning got on stage with the band Living Things as part of research for her role, saying, “I had never sung with a band before and felt the power of something like that behind me.”
+Fanning got on stage with the band Living Things as part of research for her role, saying, "I had never sung with a band before and felt the power of something like that behind me."